Family in Indonesia Carries Out Suicide Bombing Attack on 3 Churches

 The church attacks came days after police ended a hostage-taking ordeal by imprisoned Islamic militants at a detention center near Jakarta in which six officers and three inmates died.
 IS claimed responsibility.

-Indonesia has carried out a sustained crackdown on militants since bombings by al-Qaida-affiliated radicals in Bali in 2002 killed 202 people.
+Indonesia has carried out a sustained crackdown on militants since the 2002 Bali bombings.
 In recent years, the country has faced a new threat as the rise of IS in the Middle East invigorated local militant networks.

 Christians, many of whom are from the ethnic Chinese minority, make up about 9 percent of Indonesia’s 260 million people.